 This categorization is considered to be still applicable presently, as it is, to some transactions for development or use of AI.
-Recently, however, in the trend from development to practical use of AI and from prevalence to application of AI, the social interest is shifting its weight from what technology will be developed to how the technology will be used, whereby transactions not fitted into any category sorted out in the Contract Guidelines become more and more important.
+However, since 2022, with the emergence of generative AI possessing versatility, AI services utilizing such technology have rapidly proliferated.
+Consequently, the number of contracts for utilizing generative AI services (general-purpose AI) in various scenarios has increased, as well as contracts where a vendor customizes general-purpose AI services from other vendors to provide them to users, whereby transactions not fitted into any category sorted out in the Contract Guidelines become more and more important.